Spiritual signs in nature and their meaning in indigenous cultures

 A fallen tree can represent the end of a cycle, the renewal of the forest, and transformation.

-Seeing a tree grow in a difficult place
+Seeing a tree growing in a difficult place

-A tree growing in a rock crevice can symbolize resilience, perseverance, and the ability to grow despite obstacles.
+A tree growing in a rock fissure can symbolize resilience, perseverance, and the ability to grow despite obstacles.

-Flowers are a reminder of fragile beauty, the cycle of life, and transformation.
+Flowers recall fragile beauty, the cycle of life, and transformation.

 Signs related to natural phenomena